judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-01-15-guinness-storehouse-dublin.markdown

 ---
 title:			Visiting the Guinness Storehouse in Dublin
 date:			2018-01-15 16:08:37 Z
 categories:		ireland
 tags:			alcohol, craft beer, dublin, europe, museum, tours
 author:			judsonlmoore
-comments: 		true
 description:	Learn about visiting The Guinness Storehouse in Dublin, the traditional home of the world’s most famous stout beer, Guinness.
 This 200+ year old city within a city is a major contributor to modern Irish history and to the island’s economy and world fame.
 excerpt:		Learn about visiting The Guinness Storehouse in Dublin, the traditional home of the world’s most famous stout beer, Guinness.
 This 200+ year old city within a city is a major contributor to modern Irish history and to the island’s economy and world fame.
 layout:			post
 image:			../assets/images/2018/01/guinness-storehouse-dublin-main-gate-jumping.jpg